redwoodjs/redwood/docs/docs/deploy/baremetal.md

 pm2 restart serve
 ```

 This should get your site available on port 80 (for HTTP), but you really want it available on port 443 (for HTTPS).
+That won't be easy if you continue to use Redwood's internal web server.
 See the next recipe for a solution.

 ### Redwood Serves Api, Nginx Serves Web Side